-Jay Barbeau: Oregon Man Accused Of Breaking Woman’s Arm With His Bare Hands In Road-Rage Incident
+Jay Barbeau: Oregon Man Accused Of Breaking Woman’s Arm With His Bare Hands In Road Rage Incident

-An Oregon man is behind bars after a brutal road-rage incident in which he allegedly broke a woman’s arm with his bare hands, The Oregonian is reporting.
+An Oregon man is behind bars after a brutal road rage incident in which he allegedly broke a woman’s arm with his bare hands, The Oregonian is reporting.
 Jay Allen Barbeau, 49, faces multiple felony counts for the incident that took place late last week.

-One of the victims, Megan Stackhouse, said that she and her fiancee, Lucinda Mann, had left a carnival last Friday when they found themselves in heavy traffic.
+One of the victims, Megan Stackhouse, said that she and her fiancée, Lucinda Mann, had left a carnival last Friday when they found themselves in heavy traffic.
 As they reached a roundabout in Bend, Stackhouse attempted to merge her Kia into traffic and, in the process, pulled in front of a truck driven by Barbeau.

 So incensed was Barbeau at being cut off, according to Stackhouse, that he began gunning the engine of his truck and tailgating the women.
 At certain points, he was so close behind them that they women couldn’t even see his license plates or headlights.

-Eventually Stackhouse pulled over at another roundabout to allow Barbeau to pass them.
+Eventually, Stackhouse pulled over at another roundabout to allow Barbeau to pass them.
 However, rather than pass them, Barbeau, described as a “hulking, 245-pound man” allegedly jumped out of his truck and ran towards the women’s vehicle.
-He then allegedly punched out the rear window and a rear tail light – with his bare fist – and then rushed towards the driver’s-side window.
+He then allegedly punched out the rear window and a rear tail light – with his bare fist – and then rushed towards the driver’s side window.

 Megan Stackhouse and Lucinda Mann pictures,attacked by Irate driver Jay Barbeau https://t.co/33Br5C4cbs pic.twitter.com/hlGhUnFASS